E. H. Shepard: Early life and training

+WWI service

-In his mid-thirties when World War I broke out in 1914, Shepard received a commission as a second lieutenant in the Royal Garrison Artillery, an arm of the Royal Artillery.
-He was assigned to the 105th Siege Battery, which crossed to France in May 1916 and went into action at the Battle of the Somme.
+When World War I broke out in 1914, Shepard was in his mid-thirties and received a commission as a second lieutenant in the Royal Garrison Artillery, an arm of the Royal Artillery.
+He served with the 105th Siege Battery, which crossed to France in May 1916 and went into action at the Battle of the Somme.

+By the autumn of that year, Shepard started working for the Intelligence Department, where he sketched the combat area within the view of his battery position.
+Throughout the war, he continued to contribute regularly to Punch, including drawings and paintings of the European countryside he travelled to.
+Shepard's wartime cartoons were grounded in direct observation, drawing on his lived experiences as an officer on the Western Front.
+They depicted the soldiers' everyday lives, focusing on their experiences in the trenches and often highlighting the contrast between official narratives and the soldiers' realities.
+His illustrations were extremely detailed, depicting the British military's shortage of clothing and equipment, and the soldiers' hunger and physical exhaustion.

-By the autumn of 1916, Shepard started working for the Intelligence Department sketching the combat area within the view of his battery position.
-On 16 February 1917, he was made an acting captain whilst second-in-command of his battery, and briefly served as an acting major in late April and early May of that year during the Battle of Arras before reverting to acting captain.
+On 16 February 1917, he was made an acting captain whilst second-in-command of his battery, and briefly served as an acting major from late April to early May of that year during the Battle of Arras before reverting to acting captain.
 He was promoted to substantive lieutenant on 1 July 1917.
 Whilst acting as captain, he was awarded the Military Cross.
 His citation read:

 For conspicuous gallantry and devotion to duty.
 As forward Observation Officer he continued to observe and send back valuable information, in spite of heavy shell and machine gun fire.
 His courage and coolness were conspicuous.

-Later in 1917, the 105th Siege Battery participated in the final stages of the Battle of Passchendaele where it came under heavy fire and suffered a number of casualties.
-At the end of the year, it was sent to help retrieve a disastrous situation on the Italian Front, travelling by rail via Verona before coming into action on the Montello Hill.
+Later in 1917, his battery participated in the final stages of the Battle of Passchendaele where it came under heavy fire and suffered a number of casualties.
+At the end of the year, it was sent to support a disastrous situation on the Italian Front, coming into action on the Montello Hill.
+Shepard remained with his battery for their victory at Vittorio Veneto.

-Shepard missed the Second Battle of the Piave River in April 1918, being on leave in England (where he was invested with his MC by King George V at Buckingham Palace) and where he was attending a gunnery course.
-He was back in Italy with his battery for the victory at Vittorio Veneto.
 After the Armistice of Villa Giusti in November 1918, Shepard was promoted to acting major in command of the battery, and given the duty of administering captured enemy guns.
 Demobilisation began at Christmas 1918 and the 105th Siege Battery was disbanded in March 1919.

-Throughout the war, he had been contributing to Punch.
-He was hired as a regular staff cartoonist in 1921 and became lead cartoonist in 1945.
-He was removed from this post in 1953 by Punchs new editor, Malcolm Muggeridge.
-His work was also part of the painting event in the art competition at the 1928 Summer Olympics.